Email marketing is not dead, actually it is still one of the best ways to find new customers, make more sales, or create

 22. Not following best practices for sending out the emails

 When you want to send bulk emails you need to follow best standards and practices otherwise you will be considered a spammer.

-23. Don’t use a vendor for sending bulk emails
+23. Use an email marketing service for sending bulk emails

 As explained above, there are many risks involved and it’s better to use a pro service that will protect you from making mistakes.
 Most email marketing companies have free packages for small businesses so cost is not an issue.